brandonpittman/remix-pages-context/README.md

 # remix-pages-context

-This package lets you use Cloudflare Pages' environment variables more easily.
+This package lets you use Cloudflare Pages' environment variables and KV-backed sessions more easily.

 Some setup is requried.